sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Improved interface for floating objects
+Short desc    : Improved interface for floating objects
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Improves the interface for defining floating objects such as
+Descript     : Improves the interface for defining floating objects such as
              : figures and tables.
 Introduces the boxed float, the ruled float
              : and the plaintop float.
 You can define your own floats and
              : improve the behaviour of the old ones.
 The package also